MariferToribio/ExpertSystem/README.md

+<h3>Expert System: Avinator</h3>

-Avinator is an expert system used to identify birds.
+<p>Avinator is a system that can identify birds.</p>

-The program starts by asking questions and depending on the user's answers, it gives the name of a bird as a result.
-The system has the ability to learn new knowledge.
+<p>The program starts by asking questions and depending on the user's answers, it gives the name of a bird as a result.
+The system has the ability to learn new knowledge.</p>